utkwdn/utkwds-genesis-child/README.md

 - `npm run dist` will minimize all images and css and javascript for production and place a production ready version of the theme in the `\dist\` directory.

 **Note**: The JS and CSS is edited in the framework project.
 The theme references [javascript](https://images.utk.edu/designsystem/v1/latest/assets/js/utk.js) and [css](https://images.utk.edu/designsystem/v1/latest/assets/css/style.css) files on the images server.

+---

+## Setting up your site the Genesis Theme.

+### Step one, install the Genesis theme

+The Genesis theme can be found on the [StudioPress site](https://www.studiopress.com/themes/genesis/), download it and install it on your site.

+### Step two, install the UT Genesis Child Theme

+Create the child theme by running `npm run dist` as defined above.
+The child theme can now be found in the `dist` directory of your project.
+Install it and activate it on your site.

+### Step three, set up your site

+Once logged in to the WordPress dashboard, open the customizer (found in "Appearance > Customize") and open the "Header Image" panel.
+Upload the `powert.png` file included in this repository.

+Save your settigns and close the customizer, click on "Genesis > Import/Export".
+Import the Genesis settings using the `genesis-theme-settings.json` file inlcuded in this repository.

+---

+**Note**: There are many features with Genesis, including plugins that add extra, "custom" blocks.
+We have chosen not to use these, in order to make the transition to the future WDS simpler.

+For extra Genesis help, see [Genesis Tutorials](https://genesistutorials.com).